kyma-project/lifecycle-manager/docs/technical-reference/api/kyma-cr.md

 ### **.spec.modules[].customResourcePolicy**

 In addition to this very flexible way of referencing modules, there is also another flag that can be important for users requiring more flexibility during module initialization.
 The `customResourcePolicy` flag is used to define one of `CreateAndDelete` and `Ignore`.
-While `CreateAndDelete` will cause the ModuleTemplate's **.spec.data** to be created and deleted to initialize a module with preconfigured defaults, `Ignore` can be used to only initialize the operator without initializing any default data.
+While `CreateAndDelete` will cause the ModuleTemplate CR's **.spec.data** to be created and deleted to initialize a module with preconfigured defaults, `Ignore` can be used to only initialize the operator without initializing any default data.
 This allows users to be fully flexible in regard to when and how to initialize their module.

 ### **.spec.modules[].remoteModuleTemplateRef**

-The `remoteModuleTemplateRef` flag allows the users to have their ModuleTemplate CR fetched from the SKR cluster instead of Kyma Control Plane (KCP).
+The **remoteModuleTemplateRef** flag allows the users to have their ModuleTemplate CR fetched from the SKR cluster instead of Kyma Control Plane (KCP).
 It should be the reference (FQDN, Namespace/Name, or module name label) to the ModuleTemplate CR.
 If not specified, the ModuleTemplate CR is fetched from the KCP cluster.

 ### **.status.state**